Oxera splendida

-Oxera splendida is an evergreen vine in the family Lamiaceae which produces white, fragrant flowers and white, egg-shaped fruit.
-It naturally is occurs in the tropical rain forests of tropical Asia and Australia and is often sighted along rain forest margins such as roads.
-Some common names include October Glory, Glory Vine, Potato Vine and Fragrant Faradaya.
-Australian indigenous names include Garanggal used from Cairns to Yarrabah, Buku used in the Tully River area, Koie-yan used at Dunk Island and Djungeen used by the Girramay clan.
+Oxera splendida is an evergreen vine in the family Lamiaceae which produces white, fragrant flowers and glossy white fruit.
+It naturally occurs in rainforests of tropical Asia and Australia and is often sighted along forest margins such as roads.
+Some common names include October glory, glory vine, potato vine and fragrant Faradaya.
+Australian indigenous names include Garanggal used in the Cairns area, Buku used in the Tully River area, Koie-yan used at Dunk Island and Djungeen used by the Girramay clan.

 Description

 This woody, twining, evergreen, vine can grow up to 15 cm in diameter.
-The ovate, glossy green leaves can grow to 24 cm long and 13 cm wide and are attached to the stem in pairs or triples with petioles up to 8 cm long.
+The ovate, glossy green leaves can grow to 24 cm long and 13 cm wide and are attached to the stem in pairs with petioles up to 8 cm long.
 It flowers and fruits in the warmer months from August to April.
 The white, fragrant flowers are abundant but short lived, sometimes lasting only a single day.
 Each flower measures about 4.5 cm in diameter.
 The fruit is white and fleshy, about 8 cm long and 5 cm in diameter and resembles a potato or large egg.
 It contains a single large seed with a rough brown seed coating 1 to 3 mm thick.

 Taxonomy

-The species was first described as Faradaya splendida in 1865 by Victorian government botanist Ferdinand von Mueller in Fragmenta Phytographiae Australiae, based on plant material collected by John Dallachy near Rockingham Bay.
-This was the first species to be included in the genus Faradaya.
+The species was first described in 1865 as Faradaya splendida, by Victorian government botanist Ferdinand von Mueller, based on plant material collected by John Dallachy near Rockingham Bay.
+Mueller created the genus Farradaya at the same time to accommodate the species, and both were published in his work Fragmenta phytographiæ Australiæ.
+Mueller placed it in the family Bignoniaceae but it was later moved to Verbenaceae and then to Lamiaceae.
 In 2015 a revision of the genera Oxera, Clerodendrum, Faradaya, and Hosea resulted in Faradaya being moved to Oxera.

+The Australian national taxonomic authority, Australian Plant Name Index, and the Queensland Herbarium do not accept the name Oxera splendida, and the former Faradaya splendida is recognised.

 Distribution and habitat

 The species occurs in Sulawesi, the Moluccas, New Guinea, the Solomon Islands and Queensland.
-It can be found in rain forest, hill forest and swamp forest from sea level to 2000m.
+It grows in rainforest, montane forest and swamp forest from sea level to 2000 m.
 The tolerant vine can grow in clay and humus, and can inhabit both undisturbed, primary forest and previously disturbed, secondary forests.
 It is common to see the white fruited vine along rain forest margins such as roads.